zzz845zz/kaist-cp.github.io/pages/join.md

 ## Application

 - **Contact Jeehoon ASAP.**
-  There are nothing blocking you from contacting Jeehoon (e.g., GPA, seniority, ...).
+  There are nothing blocking you from contacting Jeehoon (e.g., GPA, experience, ...).
   You can also contact Jeehoon via [comments](https://cp.kaist.ac.kr/#contact)!

 - **Send an application to Jeehoon (`jeehoon.kang@kaist.ac.kr`)**.
 The application should at least contain: